 I asked Pritvi to do an introduction.
 He explained the meaning of Corsair (as in Corsair Pirates) and how it aligns with Installfests that we intend to do this year.
 Discussion was getting a good flow & I proposed we organize it within Bagatelle Mall for increased public visibility.
 Well, visibility would be guaranteed but other issues could crop up; like getting the support/approval from Bagatelle Mall management, power outlets etc. If we pulled in computer shops as partners there still could be some conflict-of-interest.
 At that time, Mr. Madhub, an entrepreneur himself, and owner of Fortune Way Shopping Mall (Centre de Flacq) overheard our discussion.
 He was interested with the whole idea and offered us a 10,000 sq.ft Hall at Fortune Way Shopping Mall, where we can organize the event.
 Sounded nice, besides Flacq houses a huge population of IT Users & students.

-Pritvi, mastermind behind Corsair Hackers Reboot
+Pritvi, the mastermind behind Corsair Hackers Reboot.

 Ajay continued discussing a couple of stuffs with Mr. Madhub while I was munching my pizza & making GNU noise.
 In today’s agenda I had mentioned something about gears to donate.
 Actually, this idea was brewing up since last year when I realised how much un-used computer gear I had (processors, hard drives, keyboards etc).
 Thought I could donate them to folks badly needing those.
 Then I said why not sharing this idea with LUGM folks, if others have un-used gears too, we could instead build a whole system loaded with GNU\Linux and donate the same.
 Many liked the idea and Kishan volunteered to formalize the whole thing.

-Kishan (front), Yunus, Nayar, Ajay doing some magic trick it seems
+Kishan (front), Yunus, Nayar, while Ajay explains.

 Some left early and by 15h30 the rest of us continued with brainstorming for Corsair Hackers Reboot event.
 We listed things to be done and activities that could be taken up by each of us.
 The event picture was getting clearer in our minds.
 Great, seems like we gonna have fun time ahead.

-We paused shortly after 16h00 … It was time to go home.
+We paused shortly after 16h00.
+It was time to go home.